marcoconsiglio/goniometry 问题修复 & 功能扩展

 You can create a negative Angle if the string representation start with the minus (-) sign.

-Sexadecimal value (float)
+Sexadecimal (float)

 This create an angle from its decimal representation: